jundalisay/superb/content/en/research/benham/palmistry/part-1/chapter-01.md

 The 7 mounts lie at the base of the fingers and along the sides of the hand.
 The proper estimation of the combination of these mounts can let us accurately delineate the character of person.

-There are other separated elements which enter into and add to a proper understanding of the science, viz.=
+There are other separated elements which enter into and add to a proper understanding of the science:
 - how the hand is naturally carried and held when walking
 - texture of the skin
 - consistency of the hand